 To give you an idea of how Docs might help your organization, here’s a look into our own help site, built on the Help Scout platform.

-Site Design
+Site design

-While we agree with Bill Gates that “content is king,” design and branding are important too.
+While we agree with Bill Gates that “content is king,” design and branding are important, too.

 When people visit your knowledge base, they should immediately connect it with your organization.
-Help Scout’s Docs site uses the same color palette and illustration style that our main site employs, letting our customers know they’re in the right place.
+Help Scout’s Docs site uses the same color palette and design style that our main site employs, letting our customers know they’re in the right place.

 The appearance of a Docs site is highly customizable, from your logo to the colors used to the site’s domain.
-Most changes can be done without any coding knowledge, though if CSS is your thing, there are options for that too.
+Most changes can be done without any coding knowledge, though if CSS is your thing, there are options for that, too.

 If your knowledge base only has a few FAQs, its structure may not be as big of a priority.
 However, as your organization or product begins to grow, the information you will need to get to your audience will also increase.